Chapter 2Our Complications

 The design and production of calendar-equipped watches was the cornerstone of the 1875 founding partnership between Jules Louis Audemars and Edward Auguste Piguet.
 Such timepieces are to this day a specialty of the company.

 The perpetual calendar is truly one of Audemars Piguet's stellar complications.
-It can display the day, month and year while taking into account the variable lengths of months and leap years.
-This means no manual correction will be required until March 1, 2100.
+It can display the day, month and year while taking account of the variable lengths of months and of leap years.
+This means no manual correction will be required until March 1st 2100.

 The number of parts in the 2885 movement.

-The year Pope Gregory XIII modified the Julian Calendar to be accurate with astronomic realities.
+The year Pope Gregory XIII modifed the Julian Calender to be accurate with the astronomic realities.

-The Perpetual Calendar will not require any adjusting up to year 2100.
+The Perpetual Calender will not require any adjusting up to year 2100.